-El Caminito del Rey translates to The King's Little Pathway.
-Its a walking trail pinned along the narrow gorge in El Chorro's in the province or Malaga.
+El Caminito del Rey translates to The King’s Little Pathway.
+Its a walking trail pinned along the narrow gorge in El Chorro’s in the province or Malaga.
 The trail runs for about 7 Kilometers, but depending on where you start can be 5 km.
-The cliff hanging path is about 3 km.
-It was as a supply route for a remote mining operations.
+The cliff-hanging path is about 3 km.
+It was as a supply route for remote mining operations.
 Following decades of erosion of the original metal frames that formed the path, had left the walkway in a state of disrepair; the recent deaths of 5 climbers finally brought to the trail the refurbishment it so desperately needed.
 The trail closed off for refurbishment before being re-opened in 2015.

 Is It Dangerous?

 Is El Caminito Del Rey dangerous?
 For a place that was opened in 1921 with little maintenance, as expected its condition and safety dwindled with each passing year.
 Like many dangerous climbing routes, you know one slip out and you are seeing the white light.
 There were many deaths on the original route.
-The missing parts on the trail and the big gaping holes didn't help much.
+The missing parts on the trail and the big gaping holes didn’t help much.
 Spain closed it off for maintenance and restoration and reopened in early last year.
 Fifteen 15 years after a deadly incident and a €3 million restoration program, it was finally opened to hikers.
-In answer to the question, it's not as dangerous as it used to be.
-It's a lot safer now, much of the old paths are still visible and you can see just how mindbogglingly crazy the trail was.
-Sections of the tail with big holes, metal eaten away by rust, paths that just disappeared or probably fell into the 100 meter deep canyon.
+In answer to the question, it’s not as dangerous as it used to be.
+It’s a lot safer now, much of the old paths are still visible and you can see just how mindbogglingly crazy the trail was.
+Sections of the tail with big holes, metal is eaten away by rust, paths that just disappeared or probably fell into the 100-meter deep canyon.